-The island was custom built and made of cedar wood planks, sealed and kept natural in color.
-To add contrast, I went with white marble countertops on the wood island, and Brazilian black granite countertops for the surrounding white cabinetry.
+The island was custom built, made of cedar wood planks, sealed, and kept natural in color.
+To add contrast, I went with white marble countertops on the wood island and Brazilian black granite countertops for the surrounding white cabinetry.
 We also did plenty of upper cabinets for ample storage space.
 To finish, we added these classic pendants and all new hardware and stainless steel appliances.

 The McKenzie House turned out to be a diamond in the rough, and Chip and I were grateful to have the chance to reveal its true potential to these sweet clients.
 Thank you, McKenzie family!
 We hope you’ll be happy here for years to come